 "All CORGI Registered Installers carry a CORGI ID card and have a registration number.
 Both should be recorded in your central heating log book.
-You can check the installer's CORGI registration by calling CORGI on 01256 372300".
+You can check with the CORGI register by calling CORGI on 01256 372300".

 Ferroli is a member of the Benchmark initiative and fully supports the aims of the programme.
 Benchmark has been introduced to improve the standards of installation and commissioning of central heating systems in the UK and to encourage the regular servicing of all central heating systems to ensure safety and efficiency.
 Please see installation and servicing guidelines.